matthiasschaub/tahuti/README.md

 Endpoints:
 ```
-GET  /groups                         // Get all groups
+GET  api/groups                         // Get all groups as JSON array
-PUT  /groups/{uuid}                  // Add or edit a group
+PUT  api/groups/{uuid}                  // Add or edit a group
-GET  /groups/{uuid}/expenses         // Get all expenses of a group
+GET  api/groups/{uuid}/expenses         // Get all expenses of a group
-PUT  /groups/{uuid}/expenses/{uuid}  // Add or edit an expense
+PUT  api/groups/{uuid}/expenses/{uuid}  // Add or edit an expense
 ```